mjdominus/gi/NOTES.md

 # MOTTO

-“If you want git-restore-fnongulated-blastospheres, you know where to find it.”
+“If you want git-restore-spatulated-blastospheres, you know where to find it.”

 Gi doesn't have to support every possible use case, because Git already does that.